extension-js/extension.js/programs/cli/README.md

 ### Use `Microsoft Edge` to kickstart any sample from [chrome-extesions-sample](https://github.com/GoogleChrome/chrome-extensions-samples/)

-`Esxtension` supports a variety of browsers, including Microsoft Edge.
+`Extension.js` supports a variety of browsers, including Microsoft Edge.
 To start an Edge-compatible extension, simply:

 1. Open your terminal.
 2. Navigate to your desired project directory.